dgterritorio/recart-plugin/plugin/development.md

 ### Development dependencies

-The following software is needed to develop and build the puglin
+The following software is needed to develop and build the plugin
 ```
 apt install qttools5-dev-tools
 ```